ChristoffBo/homeassistant/Ovpn/README.md

 ## Configuration

 ```
-Move your client.ovpn file to /share folder on your server.
+Move your client.ovpn file to /share folder on your HomeAssistant server.

-Create a file in /share folder called auth.txt and add your username and password on the first and second line.
+Create a file in /share folder called auth.txt and add your username and password on the first and second lines.

 edit your ovpn file and add the following auth-user-pass /share/auth.txt